 1921: U.S. Recognition of Hungarian Independence

-On December 4, 1919 Ulysses Grant-Smith was appointed U.S. Commissioner to Hungary with the mission of reporting on political developments and promoting commerce.
-At the time, the United States had neither ratified the Treaty of St.-Germain, which recognized Hungary’s independence nor the Treaty of Trianon which defined Hungary’s postwar boundaries.
-Therefore, restablishment of relations had to await termination of the state of war, which took place under a Joint Resolution of Congress on July 2, 1921.
-Hungary’s National Assembly in turn accepted the terms of the Joint Resolution on August 12 and authorized the Hungarian Government to negotiate a treaty with the United States.
+On December 4, 1919, Ulysses Grant-Smith was appointed U.S. Commissioner to Hungary with the mission of reporting on political developments and promoting commerce.
+At the time, the United States had neither ratified the Treaty of St.-Germain, which recognized Hungary’s independence nor the Treaty of Trianon, which defined Hungary’s postwar boundaries.
+Therefore, the re-establishment of relations had to await the termination of the state of war, which took place under a Joint Resolution of Congress on July 2, 1921.
+Hungary’s National Assembly, in turn, accepted the terms of the Joint Resolution on August 12 and authorized the Hungarian Government to negotiate a treaty with the United States.

 1921: Establishment of Diplomatic Relations

-Following the signature of the postwar treaty re-establishing friendly relations between Hungary and the United States on August 29, 1921 the American Legation in Budapest was established with Commissioner Ulysses Grant-Smith as Chargé d’Affaires pro tempore.
+Following the signature of the postwar treaty re-establishing friendly relations between Hungary and the United States on August 29, 1921, the American Legation in Budapest was established with Commissioner Ulysses Grant-Smith as Chargé d’Affaires pro tempore.
 Grant-Smith presented his new credentials on January 24, 1922, and served until April 28.
-Theodore Brentano was appointed as the first U.S. Minister to Hungary on February 10, 1922.
-He presented his credentials May 16, 1922 and served until May 6, 1927.
+Theodore Brentano was appointed as the first U.S. Minister to Hungary on February 10, 1922, and presented his credentials on May 16, 1922, and served until May 6, 1927.

-1922: Establishment of American Legation in the United States
+1922: Establishment of Hungarian Legation in the United States

 1941: Relations Interrupted